 |Agency Qualification||Industry Average|

 You must make sure the agency is accredited and has not received demerit points from the MOM; otherwise, you may run the risk of poor service, absurdly high fees, hidden costs and poorly trained FDWs.
-When you are searching for an agency, you should read the MOM's reports on which agencies are delinquent as the MOM closed 95 agencies since 2006 and has 13 agencies currently under surveillance.
+When you are searching for an agency, you should read the MOM's reports on which agencies are delinquent as the MOM has closed over 95 agencies since 2006 and has 11 agencies currently under surveillance.
 Finally, a quick Google search shows that some of the agencies whose licenses were revoked have started operating again; it would be wise to avoid working with those agencies.

 Direct hire tips and precautions